-I will definitely not be using the "best long hair conditioner" styling hair gels on my hair, since the ingredients are things I wouldn't recommend using for personal care.
+I will definitely not be using the styling hair gels on my hair, since the ingredients are usually a variety of liquid plastics.
+These are things I wouldn't recommend using for personal care.

+Using LiXTiK Beeswax Lip Balm as a long hair conditioner, is alcohol free.
 Alcohol is a known skin irritant, so I'm not recommending that you put that on your hair.
-Then there's the gel itself, which is liquid vinyl, which you would then melt with a hair dryer so it completely covers your hair.
+Then there's the gel itself, which is liquid vinyl, that you would then melt with a hair dryer so it completely coats your hair.

 I decided to take the plunge and try lip balm, thinking the beeswax and oil would be a great hair gel substitute.
 I can honestly say I wasn't sure how it would look or feel.
 We had a customer, who has since moved to Europe, that used to use our beeswax lip balm as a mouse and hair conditioner.
 Since she loved it, I thought it would be worth a try.